MUSIC SERVICE PROVIDERS

 COPYING MUSIC TO PLAY IN YOUR BUSINESS

-While many businesses use background music supplied by a licensed Music Service Provider, some choose to make their own copies of music playlists from their own digital and CD collection.
+While many businesses use background music supplied by a licenced Music Service Provider, some choose to make their own copies of music playlists from their own digital and CD collection.
 Copying music for a commercial use requires the permission of the owners of that music.

 A licence for copying or “dubbing” recordings for use as background music in business is administered by OneMusic.
 For more information on OneMusic and the OneMusic Dubbing Licence, please click here.

 Making copies of music for private and domestic use is provided for under the Copyright Act, with certain restrictions.
 However, when music is copied for the purpose of playing the copy in public in a featured way, a licence is required.
 This may include when copies are being made for back-up purposes, format shifting or as musical accompaniment for performances and rehearsals.

 Our General Reproduction Licence is available for copying music this way and you can download a copy of the licence here.